tomwhartung/seeourminds.com-bootstrap/doc/mondrian-links_and_quotes.md

 > For high universal morality transcends the limitations of time.
 (p.
 271)

+> Even now, when the culture of particular form is not yet ended, morality is wrong if it would have us believe that we live for others.
+> In reality we live for ourselves, and *by the fact of our own improvement* we live for the improvement of others.
+>
 > Because of the need to secure his personal existence, man, egoist by nature, will remain so throughout his evolution.
 > But in the course of evolution, egoism at the expense of others is increasingly transformed into egoism directly benefiting all.
 (p.
 273)